Test Environment

 "Environments" exist only when running tests in Node.js.

 browser is not considered an environment in Vitest.
-If you wish to run part of your tests using Browser Mode, you can create a workspace project.
+If you wish to run part of your tests using Browser Mode, you can create a test project.

 Environments for Specific Files